-Last updated December 2025
+Last updated March 2026

 After a DUI arrest in Broward County, you don’t just face a criminal case — your driver’s license is at risk immediately.
-The Florida DHSMV can suspend your license before you ever step into court.

 ⏱️ The 10-Day Deadline

 Under Fla.
-Stat. §322.2615, you have only 10 days from your arrest to request a DHSMV hearing.
-If you miss this window:
+Stat. § 322.2615, you have only 10 days from your arrest to request a DHSMV hearing.

-❌ You lose the right to contest the suspension
+- ❌ you lose the right to contest the suspension

 ⚖️ What Happens at a DHSMV Hearing